 - LCD Screen Button Control is easy to use – the control panel provides operation and give access to optional menus such as Cleaning,Feeding,Lighting,Stabilization and fuel gauges which give you complete control of your stove.

-If you’re seeking a mid-range pellet stove that is fairly priced, the NextStep 20,472 BTU model is for you.
-On the other hand, if you’re looking for a simple option in a pellet stove, you might find yourself overwhelmed with the tech features included with this unit.
+If you’re seeking a mid-range appliance that is fairly priced, the NextStep 20,472 BTU model is for you.
+On the other hand, if you’re looking for a simple option in a stove, you might find yourself overwhelmed with the tech features included with this unit.